 Areas of Interest: Poetry, Modernism, Cross-genre Writing, Philosophy, Critical Theory, History of Art, New Media.

-Carl Adam Lindquist
+Carl Adam Lindquist (On leave)

 Carl Adam Lindquist is an artist, historian, and educator whose academic work has focused on philosophy, studio art, art history, and heritage studies.
 His work has also been informed by his international education in multiple areas of study.
 Carl worked in the field of public arts administration during college and graduate school, and earned his first Master's degree (Art History) from the University of Iowa.
 After completion of that degree, he became Director of the internationally recognized Project Art program at the University of Iowa Health Care, which was the nation's largest non-museum public art collection within a single architectural facility.
 His longstanding participation in international education led to employment as Coordinator for International Educational Initiatives at Arkansas State University while working toward a second Master's degree and Ph.D. in Heritage Studies.
 Here, he designed study abroad programming for American and international students, and advised students on matters related to international education and careers.